 The Record Imp is the brilliant tiny cousin of the Record #74 Auto Vice.

-I use my Imp frequently – they really are very useful indeed, despite their small size (the jaws are only 2 1/4” wide).
-If you are in the UK then you can still get them for around 20-30 quid on eBay and this is excellent value.
+I use my Imp constantly, it really is a very useful vice despite its small size (the jaws are only 2 1/4” wide).
+If you are in the UK then you can get them for around 20-30 quid on eBay and this is excellent value.

-In 1928 C&J Hampton ltd, who manufactured Record tools until the 1970s (when they merged with Ridgeway to become Record Ridgeway), took out a patent for the tube bender incorporated in the vice (GB310723).
+In 1928 C&J Hampton ltd, who manufactured Record tools until the 1970s (when they merged with Ridgeway to become Record Ridgeway), took out a patent for the tube bender incorporated in the vice:

 The patent number is marked on the steel slide of the original models.
-It is likely that they stopped marking the slide after the patent expired in 1948, although the drawing in Planecraft from 1954 still shows it (perhaps because they did not get round to changing the picture).
+It is likely that they stopped marking the slide after the patent expired in 1948, although the drawing shown in a 1954 copy of Planecraft still shows it:

 the unique feature of the vice is the pipe bender: